ajfisher/robotnik-workshop/exercises/led.md

 Other things you can do:

 * Try out other parts of the `Led` API such as blinking and stopping
+* Pin 11 is a "PWM" pin which means you can use it to simulate analog voltage levels.
+Try out the fade part of the API.
 * Move onto [Exercise 2 - Moving a Servo](./servo.md)